CREST-2: Medical study to prevent stroke caused by plaque buildup in carotid arteries

 • Frequently Asked Questions

-CREST-2 is designed to compare three different methods of stroke prevention to find the safest and most effective treatment.
-The stroke prevention methods include intensive medical management alone compared to intensive medical management in combination with a procedure to reopen the carotid artery in your neck (called revascularization) for treatment of plaque buildup.
-The two procedures available in this trial are carotid endarterectomy (en-dar-ter-EK-ta-mee) and carotid stenting.
-All study participants will receive intensive medical management to help control their risk factors for stroke.
+CREST-2 was designed to compare three different methods of stroke prevention to find the safest and most effective treatment.
+The stroke prevention methods included intensive medical management alone compared to intensive medical management in combination with a procedure to reopen the carotid artery in your neck (called revascularization) for treatment of plaque buildup.
+The two procedures available in this trial were carotid endarterectomy (en-dar-ter-EK-ta-mee) and carotid stenting.
+All study participants received intensive medical management to help control their risk factors for stroke.

 Why CREST-2?